gonzalez-delgado/NID/README.md

 Details on the method and results are provided in:

 J. González-Delgado, Pau Bernadó, Pierre Neuvial, Juan Cortés.
-Statistical proofs of the interdependence between nearest neighbor effects on polypeptide backbone conformations.
-Submitted
+Statistical proofs of the interdependence between nearest neighbor effects on polypeptide backbone conformations. <i>Journal of Structural Biology</i>, 214(4): 107907, 2022. [https://doi.org/10.1016/j.jsb.2022.107907](url).

 The database used in the work is available at [https://moma.laas.fr/static/data/tripeptide_angles_data.tar](https://moma.laas.fr/static/data/tripeptide_angles_data.tar).